tdalon/ahk/docs/_pages/PowerTools-Setup.md

 <a href="https://downgit.github.io/#/home?url=https://downgit.github.io/#/home?url=https://github.com/tdalon/ahk/tree/main/PowerTools"  target="_blank"><button class="btn"><i class="fa fa-download"></i> Download</button></a>

 The recommended way to install the PowerTools is to download the whole [PowerTools Directory](https://github.com/tdalon/ahk/raw/main/PowerTools/) [here](https://downgit.github.io/#/home?url=https://github.com/tdalon/ahk/tree/main/PowerTools).
-This includes the subdirectory with images used for ImageSearch related features like the [Teams Meeting Reactions Shortcuts](Teams-Meeting-Reactions).

 ## One-by-one Setup

-N.B.: For features based on ImageSearch (like [Teams Shortcuts](Teams-Shortcuts) [Meeting Live reactions](Teams-Meeting-Reactions), the *img* subdirectory is also required.
-Therefore I recommend to always [download all](#download-all) and run what you want only.

-Still you can download for each PowerTool the .exe file by going here: [repo root](https://github.com/tdalon/ahk/)->[PowerTools](https://github.com/tdalon/ahk/tree/main/PowerTools) and clicking on the .exe file you want and then click the Download button.
+You can download for each PowerTool the .exe file by going here: [repo root](https://github.com/tdalon/ahk/)->[PowerTools](https://github.com/tdalon/ahk/tree/main/PowerTools) and clicking on the .exe file you want and then click the Download button.
 If you do so, copy it in a separate fresh directory because some auxiliary files will be downloaded or created on the same level (e.g. PowerBundler, git_updater, ini file...).

 ## First run